WakelandBranz/Freshman-Year-S1-Notes/DATA 110 - Balan/Notes/Week 05/9-17 Notes.md

 - Use symbols and lines that are distinct and readable
 - Use color to convey information BUT make sure that it's still interpretable in black and white.

+### Warning!
+- Poorly crafted visualizations can be difficult to understand
+- More importantly--poorly crafted visualizations can be (often unintentionally) misleading!